realraum/r3bot-webhook/README.md

 This plugin (*Realhook*) provides your Limnoria bot with a simple webhook, which can be used to send messages to an (at the moment hardcoded) irc-channel vi a HTTP POST request.

+### Warning

+**Keep in mind:** The hook does not implement any form of authentication.
+The hook is exposed to anyone who has access to the server via http. thus allowing them to use it!

 ### Demo

 A simple python client for the hook: